New probe of magnetic fields in the prereionization epoch. I. Formalism: Other Processes Affecting the Atomic Density Matrix

-We rewrite the phase-space density in terms of the flux per unit frequency, and use Eq.~\eqref{eq:repopulation} to infer a cross-section for the $KL^{\rm th}$ component of the density matrix $\rho$ to go to the $IJ^{\rm th}$ component.
+We can use Eq.~\eqref{eq:repopulation} to infer a cross-section for the $KL^{\rm th}$ component of the density matrix $\rho$ to transition into the $IJ^{\rm th}$ component.
 We simplify Eq.~\eqref{eq:repopulation} by using Eq.~\eqref{eq:lyadipole} for the dipole matrix elements, and approximating the incident Ly$\alpha$ radiation field to be isotropic for performing integrals over the directions $\hat{\bm k}_\gamma$ and $\hat{\bm k}^\prime_\gamma$.
 This is an excellent approximation due to the large value of the cross-section, and low mean free path for incident Ly$\alpha$ photons.
 Thus we conclude that Eq.~\eqref{eq:repopulation} connects only irreducible components of the same rank within the initial and final density matrix.

 Let the initial and final states, ($I$ and $J$), belong to multiplets with total angular momentum quantum numbers $F_I$ and $F_J$ respectively.
-We implement the above program to infer the cross-section for a general irreducible component of rank-$j$ within the initial state sub-matrix to go to the corresponding component within the final state sub-matrix.
-We use the suggestive notation $\sigma_{F_I \rightarrow F_J, (j)}$ to represent this cross-section, the expression for which we read off from Eq.~\eqref{eq:repopulation}.
+We implement the above program to infer the cross-section for a general irreducible component of rank-$j$ within the initial state submatrix to go to the corresponding component within the final state submatrix.
+We use the suggestive notation $\sigma_{F_I \rightarrow F_J, (j)}$ to represent this cross-section; for example, the contribution to the density matrix from $F=1\rightarrow 1$ scattering is

+The expression for $\sigma_{F_I \rightarrow F_J, (j)}$ can be read off from Eq.~\eqref{eq:repopulation}.
 We approximate all multiplicative factors of frequencies by the value of the Ly$\alpha$ line-center, and get (using e.g. the methodology of Ref.~\cite{Hirata06})

-where the symbol $\Delta \omega_{\mu I}$ is shorthand for $\omega - \omega_{\mu I}$, which is the frequency offset from the line-center of the $\mu \rightarrow I$ transition.
-The two 3-j symbols project the irreducible components of rank $j$ and $j^\prime$ (which equals $j$) in the initial and final density sub-matrices in Eq.~\eqref{eq:repopulation}.
-We further simplify this result using the Wigner-Eckart theorem, following which each factor of a matrix element of the electron's position vector $\bm r$ on the RHS of Eq.~\eqref{eq:cross-section-Lya-unsimpl} yields another 3-j symbol.
+where $\Delta \omega_{\mu I} = \omega - \omega_{\mu I}$ is the frequency offset from the line-center of the $\mu \rightarrow I$ transition, and $g_{pr} = (-1)^p\delta_{p,-r}$ is the metric tensor.
+The two 3-j symbols project the irreducible components of rank $j$ and $j^\prime$ (which equals $j$) in the initial and final density submatrices in Eq.~\eqref{eq:repopulation}.
+We further simplify this result using the Wigner-Eckart theorem, and collapse the sum of six 3-j symbols:

-Using the identity for sums of products of three 3-j symbols, and their orthogonality property, we get the following expression for the cross-section:

 When we perform the summation over the upper levels ($\mu$ and $\nu$), the terms with $\mu = \nu$ and $\mu \ne \nu$ give Lorentzian line and interference profiles respectively.
 In this calculation, we assumed that the only factor involved in broadening the lines shown in Fig.~\ref{fig:lyman_levels} is their finite lifetime; in reality, the lines are broadened due to a combination of this and the Doppler effect, owing to which we need to convolve these profiles with the appropriate velocity distributions.